 On October 5, 2022, the Company engaged Roth Capital Partners, LLC ("Roth") to act as financial advisor to the Company in its then proposed business combination with 7GC & Co.
 Holdings, Inc. ("7GC"), pursuant to an agreement (the "Roth Agreement").
-On October 14, 2022, 7GC entered into a similar agreement where MKM Partners, LLC, later acquired by Roth, would act as financial advisor to 7GC in its then proposed business combination with the Company (the "7GC Agreement", together with the Roth Agreement, the "Letter Agreements").
-On February 2, 2024, the Company entered into an Addendum to the Letter Agreements with Roth (the "Addendum"), where the Company agreed to pay the fees owed under the Roth Agreement and 7GC Agreement by (1) issuing to Roth 3,500 Shares and amending the Company's registration statement on Form S-1 filed with the SEC on December 29, 2023 to include the initial 175,000 Shares to be issued, and 12,000 Shares that may be issued as additional shares, as defined in the Addendum, to Roth, and (2) on or before June 30, 2024, the Company shall pay to Roth an amount in cash equal to \$300,000 (the "Cash Fee"); provided that, if, as a result of the Company may elect to satisfy the cash payment by issuing to Roth, within three business days of such date, additional Shares.
+On October 14, 2022, 7GC entered into a similar agreement where MKM Partners, LLC, later acquired by Roth, would act as financial advisor to 7GC in its then proposed business combination with the Company (the "7GC Agreement"), together with the Roth Agreement, the "Letter Agreements").
+On February 2, 2024, the Company entered into an Addendum to the Letter Agreements with Roth (the "Addendum"), where the Company agreed to pay the fees owed under the Roth Agreement and 7GC Agreement by (1) issuing to Roth 3,500 Shares and amending the Company's registration statement on Form S-1 filed with the SEC on December 29, 2023 to include the initial 175,000 Shares to be issued, and 12,000 Shares that may be issued as additional shares, as defined in the Addendum, to Roth, and (2) on or before June 30, 2024, the Company shall pay to Roth an amount in cash equal to \$300,000 (the "Cash Fee"); provided that, if, as a result of the Company's cash position at such time, the Company determines in its reasonable discretion that the cash payment should not be made in cash, then the Company may elect to satisfy the cash payment by issuing to Roth, within three business days of such date, additional Shares.
 The number of Shares to be issued pursuant to the Addendum shall be determined by dividing the amount of the cash payment by the VWAP for the trading day immediately preceding the cash payment date.
 On September 6, 2024, the Company issued 35,294 Shares to Roth in lieu of the Cash Fee.
 The Shares are exempt from registration pursuant to Section 4(a)(2) of the Securities Act of 1933, as amended, and are to be issued as restricted stock with an appropriate restrictive legend.